Changissnz/nu_merchant_principal/README.md

 attention to the differentiating labels of "shifty" and "shifting" for alliances.

-Risk-dumping techniques consider two categories of areas to be destinations for the transported risk.
+Risk-dumping techniques are carried out in two main areas.
+An executable objective is:
+- the alliance's assignment of the objective, with an associated estimate of risk attached, to a subset of the alliance participants to attempt, or
+- wholly abstained from by the alliance.